EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Evaluation

-\textbf{Effectiveness of Attacking COTS Devices. }To further evaluate the practicality of \app{} in real-world settings, we extend our experiments to commercial-off-the-shelf (COTS) palm recognition devices C1 and C2.
+\textbf{Effectiveness of Attacking COTS Devices. }To further evaluate the practicality of \app{} in real-world settings, we extend our experiments to COTS palm recognition devices C1, C2, and C3, representing three typical deployment scenarios: \textit{Office Gate}, \textit{Home Locker}, and \textit{Payment Kiosk}.
 We focus on assessing whether \app{} is effective on these commodity systems, in terms of its reconstruction quality and effectiveness in spoofing attacks.
-Table~\ref{tab:cots} reports the results of \app{} on the two COTS devices.
+Table~\ref{tab:cots} reports the results of \app{} on the three COTS devices.
 Despite the differences in hardware design and shielding strategies, our results confirm that \app{} can successfully extract biometric information from COTS devices, with the reconstructed images demonstrating substantial spoofing capability against recognition models, highlighting the generality and severity of this threat.